Data schemas¶

 How schemas are specified¶

-Dyff uses pydantic models to formalize all of its data schemas.
-From these pydantic schemas, we generate Arrow schemas for data in persistent storage, and JSON schemas for the specification of remote procedure call (RPC) interfaces.
+Dyff uses Pydantic models to formalize all of its data schemas.
+From these Pydantic schemas, we generate Arrow schemas for data in persistent storage, and JSON schemas for the specification of remote procedure call (RPC) interfaces.
 These three schema types are inter-convertible if we avoid a few specific features that don’t exist in all three.

 DataSchema